Expedia posts bigger quarterly loss as pandemic impact takes toll

-May 20 (Reuters) - Online agent Expedia Inc posted a bigger quarterly loss on Wednesday, as the COVID-19 pandemic decimated travel demand and kept people under government-mandated lockdowns.
+(Reuters) - Online agent Expedia Inc (EXPE.O) posted a bigger quarterly loss on Wednesday, as the COVID-19 pandemic decimated travel demand and kept people under government-mandated lockdowns.

 As a result of the impact from COVID-19, the company incurred an intangible asset impairment charge of $121 million and a goodwill impairment charge of $765 million in the first quarter.